Genivia/ugrep/README.md

 ### Work in progress

-- Build and link `ugrep.exe` with zlib to decompress gzip and zip files.
 - Extend the "filter" mechanism to add more filters, e.g. to search Office documents.
 - Further improve the speed of matching multiple words, which is currently